Issues For Prayer

-This should be our chief concern; that men and women should be saved and that Christ should have a glorious bride for which He died.
-Everything else we pray about should be centred on these matters.
+This should be our chief concern: that men and women should be saved and that Christ should have a glorious bride for which He died.
+Everything else we pray about relates in some way to these issues.
 Paul tells us that God "commands all people everywhere to repent" (Act 17v30 ESV) and Peter reminds us that God is "not wishing for any to perish but for all to come to repentance" (2 Peter 3v9).
-The Church should be as described by Paul as the "household of God, which is the Church of the living God, the pillar and support of the truth."(1 Tim.
-3v15) The Lord is looking for the Church to honour and glorify her Head, and to stand on His truth.
-Of course the spiritual state of the nation has much to do with other factors, so simply to pray for the church and salvation alone, is not enough, we need to pray for the right conditions that may bring the blessing of God on our nation rather than His judgement.

-Time and time again in the Old Testament we see Israel condemned for following or worshiping other gods.
-The multi faith and even ecumenical movements, while they may appeal to our desire to be at peace with one another, they go contrary to God's teaching and instruction to us.
-While it may be politically correct to consider all faiths as equal, this would be to deny the unique and completed salvation through Christ and Him alone; the grace in which we stand through faith, not of works.
+Time and time again in the Old Testament, we see Israel condemned for following or worshipping other gods.
+The multi-faith and even some ecumenical movements, while perhaps appealing to our desire to be at peace with one another, go contrary to God's teaching and instruction to us.
+While it may be politically correct to consider all faiths as equal, this would be to deny the unique and completed salvation through Christ and Christ alone - the grace in which we stand through faith, not of works.

 We also pray about a variety of other issues in our nation, such as gambling, drugs, anti-Semitism and other matters.